Krethix/example-repo/README.md

 # Example Repository
-This is a sample repo, hello world!
+This is a sample repo, hello coders!
 Nothing else to add...

+Now, this is a second change...
+Let's see!